Skip to main content

 • University entrance qualification

-• Curriculum vitae in tabular form with photo
+• Curriculum vitae in table form with photo

-• if applicable, proof of professional or other previous experience relevant to the field of study
+• If applicable, proof of professional or other previous experience relevant to the field of work

-• if applicable, university degree certificate and justification for taking up a second course of study
+• If applicable, university degree certificate and justification for taking up a second degree programme

 Selection procedure

-Applicants who meet the admission requirements take part in the procedure for the allocation of study places.
-In the allocation procedure for the first semester, the following are deducted in advance from the number of study places to be allocated:
+Applicants who fulfil the admission requirements take part in the procedure for awarding places.
+In the allocation procedure for the first semester, the following are deducted in advance from the number of places to be allocated:

-• all applicants who were not able to accept an earlier admission due to service as well as all applicants who are members of the national squad of a national sports federation of the German Olympic Sports Confederation
+• All applicants who were unable to accept an earlier admission due to service, as well as all applicants who are members of the national squad of a national sports association of the German Olympic Sports Confederation

 • 11 % for applicants with a foreign university entrance qualification